 When taking your case to court, the first step is proving that medical malpractice took place.
 Once this has been established, you are required to prove that the injury was a direct result of the malpractice.

-While a skilled Cleveland personal injury attorney will do their best to resolve your case in a timely manner, certain case elements take time.
+While a skilled Cleveland malpractice attorney will do their best to resolve your case in a timely manner, certain case elements take time.
 For instance, malpractice instigations can take time and require specific legal documentation, called An Affidavit of Merit.
 This document comes from an outside medical expert and supports that a breach of the standard of care resulted in your injuries.

 Fight for Everything You’re Owed